-- Are there National Labor Relations Act of 1935 (NLRA) or contractual obligations to bargain with the union over the "decision" to close or layoff? - Are there contractual obligations to bargain with the union over the "effects" of the layoff? - Are there NLRA or contractual restrictions in the labor contract with respect to plant closure or layoff?
+- Are there contractual obligations to bargain with the union over the "decision" to close or layoff? - Are there contractual obligations to bargain with the union over the "effects" of the layoff? - Are there any contractual restrictions in the labor contract with respect to plant closure or layoff?